mczkzk/go-ts-generator/README.md

 }
 ```

-For more detailed examples including:
-- Pointer types without `omitempty`
-- API-related types with preserved field names
-- Query tag handling
-- Unexported types and fields

-Please see the [examples](./examples) directory.
+For more detailed examples, please see the [examples](./examples) directory.

 ## License